vasilyev-maksim/p5-experiments/README.md

 # 📋 TODO

+- make 1st deploy
+- remove animation delay for modal footer when no presets/controls provided
 - make WIDTH and HEIGHT a dynamic pro, not a factory func arg (The problem is when we resize canvas (going fullscreen) animation drops)
 - FIX: links are not clickable in app header
 - tabIndex everywhere